-The DRB recognized the applicant does not contest any inequity or impropriety regarding their discharge but seeks a second chance.
-Upon reviewing the service record, the Board found no evidence indicating that the applicant was unaware of the Air Force's policy of zero tolerance for illegal drug use.
-The applicant signed an AF Form 2030, USAF Drug and Alcohol Certificate, acknowledging an understanding that drug abuse is incompatible with military life and does not meet military standards.
-Moreover, the illegal or improper use of drugs and alcohol is not condoned and typically renders an applicant ineligible for accession.
-Ultimately the Board found the negative aspects of the applicant's willful misconduct outweighed any positive aspects of their military service.
-The characterization of the discharge received by the applicant was deemed to be appropriate.
+The DRB understood the applicant did not raise any objections to the equity or propriety of their discharge but was requesting an upgrade to access their educational benefits.
+However, regulations define the DRB's review of a discharge's propriety, equity, and clemency.
+In addition, the Board is not authorized to upgrade a discharge solely to facilitate access to Department of Veterans Affairs (VA) benefits.
+The applicant failed to provide any evidence supporting a request for an upgrade that proved inequity or impropriety with their discharge.
+After reviewing the applicant's service record, the DRB found no indication that the applicant was unaware of the Air Force's policy of zero tolerance for illegal drug use.
+The applicant had previously signed an AF Form 2030, USAF Drug and Alcohol Certificate, acknowledging that they understood drug abuse is incompatible with military life and does not meet military standards.
+The DRB determined that the negative aspects of the applicant's willful misconduct outweighed the positive aspects of their military service.

-Additionally, the Board considered the factors laid out in the attachment to the Under Secretary of Defense memorandum, Guidance to Military Discharge Review Boards and Boards for Correction of Military/Naval Records Regarding Equity, Injustice, or Clemency Determinations, dated 25 June 2018, known as the
+Additionally, the Board considered the factors laid out in the attachment to the Under Secretary of Defense memorandum, Guidance to Military Discharge Review Boards and Boards for Correction of Military/Naval Records Regarding Equity, Injustice, or Clemency Determinations, dated 25 June 2018, known as the "Wilkie Memo."

-"Wilkie Memo."
 The Board considered the factors listed in paragraphs (6)(a)-(6)(l) and (7)(a)-(7)(r) of this memorandum and found no evidence of inequity or impropriety.